UNAecho/Omyuji/README.md

-# Omyuji
+# Image identification and optical Character Recognition
-Omyuji for CV processing applications
+Based on OpenCV and OCR-tesseract for main functions.

 Warning:For communicative learning only, do not use it for commercial purposes.